CodeGator/CG.Green/README.md

 There is developer documentation [HERE](https://codegator.github.io/CG.Green/)

-We also write about projects like this one on our website, [HERE](http://www.codegator.com)
+We also write about projects like this one on our website [HERE](http://www.codegator.com)

 ## Disclaimer